maxrossello/redmine_app_timesheets/README.md

 Users can be enabled to inspect other user's timesheets in edit or readonly mode, on a per-Order basis.

-For Orders created as shared Target Versions, permissions over timelogs depend on roles defined in the source projects and can therefore be managed by the project's managers with no need of admin intervention.
+For local Orders, permissions over timelogs depend on roles defined in the source projects and can therefore be managed by the project's managers with no need of admin intervention.

 Individual rows are reported readonly also when an Order is not enabled for the user any more, yet some hours have been reported previously.

+If the current user can edit some other user's timelogs on an Order that is readonly for the latter, entry cells are writable but marked with a light cyan color.

 ### Spent Time Reports